flum1025/flumtter/README.md

 # Flumtter

 Flumtter is CLI Twitter client.
-This client is supported multiple account and plugin.
+This client is supported multiple account, multicolumn and plugin.

 ![](https://github.com/flum1025/flumtter/wiki/images/main.gif)

+## Dependencies
+If you use tmux mode, you have to install `tmux`.

 ## Installation
     $ gem install flumtter

+- On Ubuntu
+    $ apt install ruby ruby-dev build-essential libncurses5-dev tmux

+- On MacOSX
+    $ brew install ruby tmux

 ## Usage
     $ flumtter